mike-lischke/vscode-antlr4/README.md

 * **alignLabels**: boolean (default: true), align alt labels (only when a rule is not on a single line)
 * **alignTrailers**: boolean (default: false), combine all alignments (align whatever comes first: colons, comments etc.)

-These settings have been modelled after clang-format.
+These settings have been modeled after clang-format.

 ## Known Issues